LUVCELEBS

 2023–present: Sunset Boulevard and Broadway debut

-Scherzinger returned to the West End for the 2023 revival of Sunset Boulevard as Norma Desmond, a silent-film star who dreams of restoring her film career.
+Scherzinger returned to the West End starring as Norma Desmond in the 2023 revival of Sunset Boulevard at the Savoy Theatre.
 Her performance garnered critical acclaim;[118] Matt Wolf of The New York Times hailed her performance as "career-defining", writing, "Scherzinger finds a predatory allure in the character that is both captivating and chilling."[119]
-She is set to make her Broadway debut as Desmond in the 2024 revival of the production.[118]
+For her performance on the West End, Scherzinger received the 2023 Evening Standard Theatre Award for Best Musical Performance and the 2024 Laurence Olivier Award for Best Actress in a Musical.
+She is set to make her Broadway debut in the role for the Broadway transfer of the production at the St. James Theatre.[118]
+On June 16, 2024, Scherzinger performed "What I Did for Love (A Chorus Line)" to accompany the In memoriam segment of the 77th Tony Awards.[120]

 Artistry